 For others a treat.

-Basically, peanut butter is a food paste or spread made from ground dry roasted peanuts.
+Basically, peanut butter = a derivation based on ground dry roasted peanuts.

 So far, so good.

-Most people serve it as a spread on bread, toast or crackers, and use it to make sandwiches (notably the peanut butter and jelly sandwich), but more interestingly, it is also used in a number of confections and packaged foods, such as the excellent Reese's Peanut Butter Cups (made of chocolate-coated peanut butter), which are popular with Charles Milles Manson, candy bars (e.g., Snickers), which I have never been a big fan of, and peanut-flavoured granola bars.
+We all know the staples, i.e. sandwiches (notably the peanut butter and jelly sandwich), but what is more interesting is that it is used in other variations, such as the excellent Reese's Peanut Butter Cups (made of chocolate-coated peanut butter), which are popular with Charles Milles Manson, candy bars (e.g., Snickers), which I have never been a big fan of, and peanut-flavoured granola bars.

 The peanuts in smooth peanut butter are ground uniformly, creating a creamy texture.